waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Methodology & Lessons Learned
 - **Hypothesis-Driven Approach:** When faced with a puzzle, I must form a single, testable hypothesis, document it, test it, and record the conclusion.
 This avoids chaotic, assumption-driven actions.
 - **Tool Reliability & Immediate Action:** A tool that produces an incorrect or impossible result is a critical failure.
-I MUST fix it immediately with `define_tool` instead of deferring the task.
-My highest priority is maintaining the integrity of my tools.
+I MUST fix it immediately with `define_tool` instead of deferring the task or attempting workarounds.
-- **Agent & Tool Limitations:**
-    - The `landmass_analyzer` ignores boulders by design to check theoretical terrain connectivity.
-Its output does not account for the current puzzle state and should not be misinterpreted as a guarantee of a currently open path.
+- **Agent & Tool Limitations:** The `landmass_analyzer` ignores boulders by design to check theoretical terrain connectivity.
+Its output does not account for the current puzzle state.
-- **Hallucination & Verification:** I must be vigilant against hallucinating game elements.
-I previously based my strategy on a non-existent fourth boulder, a major error that drove my strategy for a significant period.
+- **Hallucination & Verification:** I must be vigilant against hallucinating game elements (e.g., a non-existent fourth boulder).
 All strategic elements must be verified against the map data before forming a hypothesis.

 # VI.
-Tool Development & Refinement
+Tool Development Status
-- **`pathfinder` Status:** The tool is now fully functional.
-Critical bugs related to elevation changes, one-way drops, defeated trainers, and ledge traversal have been resolved.
-It can now reliably navigate complex multi-level maps.
-- **`boulder_puzzle_solver` Status:** This tool is likely still unreliable.
+- **`pathfinder`:** Currently UNRELIABLE.
+This tool has repeatedly failed to find valid paths on multi-level maps due to flawed elevation and traversal logic.
+It requires a fundamental rebuild or a completely new approach.
+Do not trust its output.
+- **`boulder_puzzle_solver`:** UNTESTED.
 Its internal player reachability check may have inherited the same flawed traversal logic from the old `pathfinder`, causing it to generate impossible solutions or fail to find solutions that exist.
-This tool requires testing and refinement.
+This tool requires testing and refinement at the next opportunity.
+- **`battle_strategist_agent`:** RELIABLE.
+Consistently provides sound, turn-by-turn battle advice.

 # VII.
 Future Development & Testing
-- **Tool Idea:** Create a `long_range_planner` tool that can break down a long-distance navigation goal into a sequence of pathfinder calls with different movement modes (e.g., walking, then surfing, then walking again).
+- **Tool Idea:** Create a `long_range_planner` tool that can break down a long-distance navigation goal into a sequence of pathfinder calls with different movement modes.
 - **Hypothesis to Test:** After crossing the next water section on Route 23, I must use the `landmass_analyzer` to confirm that the new landmass connects all the way to the Victory Road entrance at (5, 32).